TheLocehiliosan/yadm/yadm.md

        Patterns found in $HOME/.config/yadm/encrypt are automatically added to the repository's info/exclude file every  time  yadm  encrypt  is  run.
-       This is to prevent accidentally committing sensitive data to the repos- itory.
+       This is to prevent accidentally committing sensitive data to the repos‐ itory.
 This can be disabled using the yadm.auto-exclude configuration.

        Using transcrypt or git-crypt

        A completely separate option for encrypting data is to install and  use transcrypt  or  git-crypt.
 Once installed, you can use these tools by running yadm transcrypt or yadm git-crypt.
-These tools enables trans- parent encryption and decryption of files in a git repository.
+These tools enables  trans‐ parent  encryption and decryption of files in a git repository.
 See the following web sites for more information:

        - https://github.com/elasticdog/transcrypt

        - https://github.com/AGWA/git-crypt

 ## PERMISSIONS
-       When  files  are checked out of a Git repository, their initial permis- sions are dependent upon the user's umask.
+       When files are checked out of a Git repository, their  initial  permis‐ sions  are  dependent upon the user's umask.
 Because of this, yadm will automatically update the permissions of some file  paths.
 The  "group" and "others" permissions will be removed from the following files:

        - $HOME/.local/share/yadm/archive